Open Adoption NSW: How It Works Under the Permanency Support Program

 Not every foster carer is in a position to adopt, and not every child in foster care is eligible for adoption.
 The key requirements for adoption applicants in NSW include:

-- You must have been assessed and approved as an adoptive parent through an accredited adoption agency (Barnardos is the primary accredited provider for adoption from care in NSW)
+- You must be assessed and approved through the relevant accredited adoption process (Barnardos is a major provider in this area)

 Barnardos Australia specialises in this area.
 Their "Find-a-Family" program focuses specifically on matching children under 12 who cannot return home with adoptive families.
 If adoption from care is your specific goal, approaching Barnardos at the outset is the clearest pathway.

-For Aboriginal children, the preferred permanency outcome when restoration is not possible is guardianship with Aboriginal kin or community members, with ongoing cultural connection maintained through a Cultural Support Plan.
-This is not a bureaucratic technicality — it reflects the historical harm caused by the forced removal of Aboriginal children from their families and communities, and the legal and moral obligation to prevent a repeat of that history.
+For Aboriginal children, the ATSICPP and cultural permanency considerations apply.
+The research describes guardianship with Aboriginal kin or community members, with ongoing cultural connection maintained through a Cultural Support Plan, as the preferred outcome when restoration is not possible.
+This reflects the historical harm caused by the forced removal of Aboriginal children from their families and communities, and the obligation to maintain connection.

 What the Open Adoption Process Looks Like